multimirkin/forestbreath/README.md

 # melody - Training project
-## The project was made by Max Ьштпгдщм
+## The project was made by Max Mingulov